Yoga Alliance approved 200 Hour Certification Program

 Since 2009 I have completed two 200 hour teacher trainings including Core Power Yoga in Chicago and Awakened Heart Embodied Mind with Hala Khouri and Julian Walker.
 I love learning and have trained in many areas including trauma sensitive yoga with Hala Khouri and the Street Yoga Teacher Training, vinyasa flow yoga with Seane Corn, prenatal yoga with Jessica Jennings of Ma Yoga® and I am a facilitator trainer for the Embody Love Movement®.
-I am currently completing a 300 hour teacher training with Be the Change Yoga in Irvine, California.
+I am currently enrolled in the Yoga Therapy training at Be the Change Yoga in Irvine, California.
 I have taught at many different studios throughout south Orange County, but I also have experience teaching in more non-traditional settings such as schools, youth conferences, sports teams, and for adults with developmental disabilities.

 In this unique vinyasa teacher training, students will be challenged to find their voice by exploring their own wounds and passions through deep self-inquiry.
 This training is designed to meet each student exactly where they are at, to challenge typical ways of thinking, to integrate social justice and inclusivity into the conversation and ultimately empower each student to teach from a place of knowledge, compassion and authenticity.
 The Empowered Yoga Teacher Training focuses on a trauma sensitive approach.
 Students will walk away from this training with the necessary foundations to begin teaching asana and further their journey into turning their passion and purpose into action.